-To look at the different types of investments investors make, let us look at portfolios of two funds.
+To look at the different types of investments, investors make, let us look at portfolios of two funds.
 Both of these funds are from AQR capital, one of the world’s leading fund managers, founded by Cliff Asness in 1998.
-Currently, they allocate and diversify their funds by Alternative Investments (for high-risk takers), Global Allocation (for Medium Risk-takers), Equity Funds (for Medium risk takers) and Fixed Income funds (for low risk-takers).
-If we breakdown the portfolio of each of these funds, to a reasonable level, we can see which of them are risky investments and which of them are not very risky investments.
+Currently, they allocate and diversify their funds by Alternative InvestmentsAlternative InvestmentsA financial asset that is different from the conventional investment categories such as stocks and cash is referred to as an alternative investment.
+Private equity, hedge funds, venture capital, real estate/commodities, and tangibles such as wine/art/stamps are all examples of alternative investments. (for high risk takersRisk TakersRisk takers are investors seeking opportunities in the market volatility and risk a great deal in expectation of a high rate of return.
+Thus, they tend towards high-risk investments with a great potential for returns or a loss at the same time.), Global Allocation (for Medium Risk-takers), Equity Funds (for Medium risk-takers), and Fixed IncomeFixed IncomeFixed Income refers to those investments that pay fixed interests and dividends to the investors until maturity.
+Government and corporate bonds are examples of fixed income investments. funds (for low risk-takers).
+If we breakdown the portfolio of each of these funds to a reasonable level, we can see which of them are risky investments and which of them are not very risky investments.

 AQR Small Cap:

-That means, the fund has been successful over the first 2 years and lost lots of money in the last year.
+That means the fund has been successful over the first 2 years and lost lots of money in the last year.
 Each of these funds has an entire set of history that can be studied.
 This fund invests in small-cap – companies that are not traditionally big and that are still in the growth phase.

 - They are confidential

-- Someone else might copy the strategies
+- Someone else might copy the strategies.

 That means the fund has been successful over the last year.
 Each of these funds has an entire set of history that can be studied.
 These funds invest in government bonds, especially like treasury bonds, etc. This makes the fund less risky than the first fund we have seen and easy to invest i.

 However, the company goes on to say where the invested money is.
-They say that they hold 11% of the total assets like cash and the remaining in bonds.
+They say that they hold 11% of the total assetsTotal AssetsTotal Assets is the sum of a company's current and noncurrent assets.
+Total assets also equals to the sum of total liabilities and total shareholder funds.
+Total Assets = Liabilities + Shareholder Equity like cash and the remaining in bonds.
 They also use the following excerpt to describe how they invest.

-“The process begins by identifying the benchmark universe and then adding out-of-benchmark sectors (e.g. global government bonds).
+“The process begins by identifying the benchmark universe and then adding out-of-benchmark sectors (e.g., global government bonds).
 This increases the breadth of securities used for valuation.
-Within the Government and Government-Related sector of the benchmark, this Fund seeks to add value through both Country Selection and Maturity Selection.
+Within the Government and Government-Related sector of the benchmark, this fund seeks to add value through both Country Selection and Maturity Selection.

-Once the Fund identifies its model portfolio, it optimizes to take into account the scores for each of the securities, fund constraints (e.g. max issuer and country weights), and expected transaction costs.”
+Once the fund identifies its model portfolio, it optimizes to take into account the scores for each of the securities, fund constraints (e.g., max issuer and country weights), and expected transaction costs.”

 This has been a guide to what are Low Risk Investments.
 Here we discuss examples of low risk investment along with explanation and calculations.
 You can learn more about accounting from the following articles –